pingcap/docs/choose-index.md

 ---
 title: Index Selection
-category: performance
+summary: Choose the best indexes for TiDB query optimization.
 ---

 # Index Selection

-Reading data from storage engines is one of the most time-consuming parts during the SQL execution.
-Up to now, TiDB supports reading data from different storage engines and different indexes.
+Reading data from storage engines is one of the most time-consuming steps during the SQL execution.
+Currently, TiDB supports reading data from different storage engines and different indexes.
 Query execution performance depends largely on whether you select a suitable index or not.

-This section introduces how to select a index to access a table, and some related ways to control index selection.
+This document introduces how to select an index to access a table, and some related ways to control index selection.

-## Access Tables
+## Access tables

-Before introducing index selection, it is important to understand how TiDB accesses tables, what triggers they are, what differences they make, and what the pros and cons are.
+Before introducing index selection, it is important to understand the ways TiDB accesses tables, what triggers each way, what differences each way makes, and what the pros and cons are.

-### The Operators of Access Tables
+### Operators for accessing tables

 | Operator | Trigger Conditions | Applicable Scenarios | Explanations |
 | :------- | :------- | :------- | :---- |